 When purchasing a second home, you’ll need to prove you can afford both your current mortgage (if you have one) as well as the additional mortgage.
 When you purchase a rental property, you have the added advantage of being able to include projected rental income in the calculations, which improves your ratios.

 How much do you need for a down payment?

 The down payment required will depend on the type of property you’re purchasing and the lender you are using.
 Generally, this is the minimum amount you’ll need:

 Note that these percentages are general guidelines only and each lender may have specific requirements.
-For example, Bridgewater Bank requires 25% down, but only 10% of that must be from your own resources.
+For example, Bridgewater Bank requires 25% down, but only 10% of that must be from your own resources or gifted.
 Some lenders need 20% down and it must all be from your own resources.
 Your mortgage broker can help you find the right product for your situation.